sorrowless/blog_posts/content/blog/til/ansible_galaxy_role_id.md

 Tags: til, ansible
 Lang: en

-# How to find role id in Ansible galaxy

 In case you need to find Ansible galaxy role id (e.g. for badge in your Github repo), you can just run